The Middle School curriculum is designed to offer students a mix of challenge, exploration, and opportunity.

 In Grades 5-8, all academic disciplines integrate computer use.
-Students use technology in classrooms, the computer lab and library with their respective subject teachers as writing, research, creation and presentation tools.
-Additionally, students attend Computer Science and Maker classes where critical thinking and problem solving skills are fostered by utilizing a Design Thinking approach.
-Classes incorporate fundamental coding concepts that students use to program robots and create games, simulations and animations.
-The curriculum also incorporates a digital citizenship curriculum to ensure that students learn to use technology appropriately and responsibly.
+Students use technology in classrooms, the computer lab, and the library to leverage writing, research, creation, and presentation tools.
+Additionally, through Computer Science and Maker classes, a Design Thinking approach cultivates critical thinking and problem-solving skills.
+Classes incorporate fundamental coding concepts that students use to program robots and create games, simulations, and animations.
+The curriculum also contains a digital citizenship curriculum to teach students to use technology appropriately and responsibly.

-In Grades 5-8, the curriculum includes physical education, health and wellness, fitness and team sports.
-Each student’s program is individualized, in part, by the sport season in which they choose to participate (soccer, basketball, volleyball, baseball or softball).
-Through integrated experiences and individualized programming, coursework emphasizes skill development, team effort, sportsmanship and a positive attitude.
+Grades 5-8 curriculum includes physical education, health and wellness, fitness, and team sports.
+Each student’s program is individualized, in part, by their preferred seasonal sport (soccer, basketball, volleyball, baseball, or softball).
 Health & Wellness is coordinated through the Advisory Program and is co-taught by the Guidance and PE Departments.
+Through integrated experiences and individualized programming, coursework emphasizes skill development, team effort, sportsmanship, and a positive attitude.

 Students in Grades 5-12 may also participate in team sports.

-In addition to the regular core curriculum, Middle School students have the opportunity to choose from a variety of elective offerings.
+In addition to the core curriculum, Middle School students can select from a variety of electives that change yearly.

 - Computer Science

 - World Drumming

-As a community that fosters diversity, embraces multiculturalism and advocates social justice, we have created an evolving diversity curriculum that supports our efforts to educate the young for the global challenges of the 21st century.
-Learn more...
+As a community that fosters diversity, embraces multiculturalism, and advocates social justice, the Academy employs an evolving diversity curriculum to support efforts to educate students about the global challenges of the 21st century.